 Dozens of protesters gathered Saturday night at the Arlozorof train station in Tel Aviv to demonstrate against the Tal Law.

-Executive Director of the IDF Widows and Orphans Organization Gil Simenhois visited the the mock military "Camp Sucker" to show solidarity with the struggle.
+Executive Director of the IDF Widows and Orphans Organization Gil Simenhois visited the "Camp Sucker" encampment to show solidarity with the struggle.

 The Tal Law affords those studying full-time in a yeshiva the option of deferring their military service until they are 22.
 Once they reach that age, they can perform a year of vocational training, and then decide whether to join the army for a minimum of 16 months followed by annual reserve duty, or to perform a year of civilian service.
 After that point, they are legally free to join the work force.